MicrosoftDocs/power-platform/power-platform/admin/security-roles-privileges.md

 For each specific privilege, there is a drop-down menu that allows you to define the access level.
 Access levels determine how deep or high in the business unit hierarchy the user can perform the specified privilege in the organization.

-The following table lists the levels of access in the app, starting with the level that gives users the most access..
+The following table lists the levels of access in the app, starting with the level that gives users the most access.
 Note that for organization-owned tables, miscellaneous privileges, and privacy-related privileges will only have **Organization** or **None** types.

 | **Type** | **Description** |
 |-------------------------|-------------------------|